Mharbulous/Front-First-Method/README.md

 ### 3. Decomposition

-Break down all complex requirements and features into smaller, individually implementable, and testable steps.
+Break down all complex requirements and features into small, simple, individually implementable, and testable steps.
 For each step, clearly define inputs, processing, and expected outputs.

 ### 4. Sliding Phase States